-Last Updated on 18th June 2019
+Last Updated on 5th August 2021

 We’re hearing the words ‘as a service’ all the time now in the IT industry.
 ‘Everything as a service’, ‘software as a service’, even ‘Surface as a Service’!
 What’s annoying is when you keep hearing the term repeatedly and you are still not quite sure what it means.

 To be simple ‘as a service’ is where IT is being delivered to you remotely through the Cloud.
 You generally have little capital expenditure and can scale it to suit what you need.
 For example, the V Festival’s website will receive a massive amount of traffic when tickets go on sale and very little the rest of the year.
 If the website was to be hosted via the Cloud through Microsoft Azure that website would be able to scale its hosting to meet the differing traffic demands and peak times of the year.

 When it comes to the Cloud there tends to be 3 ‘as a service’ models in use: Software, Platform and Infrastructure.
 But what are the differences between the 3 models?
 And how to they compare to traditional on-premise IT infrastructure?

 Iaas, PaaS and SaaS are all Cloud Services and they can all be very different, yet they can also crossover in some areas.
 One of the best explanations we have seen of how these models work is ‘Pizza as a Service’ by Albert Barron, a Senior Software Client Architect at IBM.
 An infographic of this explanation can be seen below.